OH WOW!† Youíve reached a really old page.† Why donít you go to the new site?

 Apply the dye with sponge brushes, using the rubber bands like the lines in a coloring book.
 Put one color in each "slice."

+of the spiral.
 More color slices create more arms.
-Try to plan the color placement so that
+Try to plan the color

-complimentary colors do not touch.
-Purple and yellow, when they touch, will
+placement so that complimentary colors do not touch.
+Purple and yellow, when

-make brown, where blue and yellow will make green.
-Start with the lighter colors.
+they touch, will make brown, where blue and yellow will make green.
+Start with

 Apply enough dye to cover every pleat, but do not saturate the shirt.
 The dye will